-For the developing Alpinist, this program delivers 6 intensive days of pure alpine skills for those that already have experience rock climbing outdoors.
-Your previous rock climbing background allows you to focus on Alpine Climbing skills and techniques on this course.
+The Alpine Skills program delivers 6 intensive days of pure alpine skills for those that already have experience rock climbing outdoors.
+Your previous rock climbing background allows you to focus on developing skills and techniques for alpine objectives on snow, ice or rock.
 Time is spent in the alpine learning and applying technical skills – snow and glacier travel, ice climbing, alpine rock, crevasse rescue, mountain navigation, route planning, weather evaluation and hazard assessment.

 The Alpine Skills Program course is the ideal course for anyone who is comfortable with the rope skills required for rock climbing.
 The emphasis of this program is to teach mountaineering skills and techniques to climbers who already have a rock climbing background.
 This course is very similar to Complete Mountaineering, though there will be more time spent learning and practicing Alpine-specific skills on this course as participants will already have the basic rope management skills such as knot-tying, belaying and rappelling